panoptes-organization/monitor-schema/spec.md

     },{
       "name": "scheduled",
       "description": "The workflow has not started, and is scheduled." , },{
+      "name": "cancelled",
+      "description": "The workflow was cancelled by the user." , },{
       "name": "error",
       "description": "The workflow exited with an error." ,